 Or this pretty Christmas star from one of Prague’s Christmas markets from Petr and Adela.

-Earlier this year, when my father Milan came to visit, we sent him home with a couple of cotton storage bags from The Fresh Market.
-Low and behold, to our surprise, the bags arrives with our most favorite snack, Křížaly, or home dried apples.
+Earlier this year, when my father Milan visited, we sent him home with a couple of cotton storage bags from The Fresh Market.
+Lo and behold, to our surprise, the bags arrive with our favorite snack, Křížaly, or home-dried apples.

-It’s a long process to dry them using the old style radiator heaters that are in the apartments of Prague and for months my father has been showing us how he is making them.
+It’s a long process to dry them using the old-style radiator heaters that are in the apartments in Prague, and for months, my father has been showing us how he is making them.
 Each time the girls Skype him, he’s happy to show us how he has been busy drying apples.
-If you have experience, than you how that the fruits shrink when the juice is dried out of them.
-Filling up these two large bags immediately let us know that each and every day, for months on end, Deda was preparing this most special Christmas gift for us.
+If you have experience, then you know how the fruits shrink when the juice is dried out of them.
+Filling up these two large bags immediately let us know that every day, for months on end, Deda was preparing this most special Christmas gift for us.

-Zanna and Zynnia loved the personalized chocolates with their names, because with such unusual names they rarely have an opportunity to get anything that is well, personalized!
+Zanna and Zynnia loved the personalized chocolates with their names because, with such unusual names, they rarely had an opportunity to get anything that was personalized!

 We begin with what we call a thin tree.
-The American friends we have tend to gravitate towards very wide and thick trees whereas Czechs prefer trees that look pruned and, well, skinnier.
-We used to purchase real trees for Christmas, but as they seem to be getting fatter each passing year (and we are not in favor of all of the cutting) we found this tall and thin tree a couple of years ago at Ikea.
+The American friends we have tend to gravitate towards very wide and thick trees, whereas Czechs prefer trees that look pruned and, well, skinnier.
+We used to purchase real trees for Christmas, but as they seem to be getting fatter each year (and we are not in favor of all of the cutting), we found this tall and thin tree a couple of years ago at Ikea.

-Our trimming, overseen by Zanna, is a process which follows a specific order.
-First the tree is removed from the box and all of the branches spread out and adjusted.
-Then the lights are added.
-We position the tree where it will be and we drape the lights side to side since our tree backs into a corner.
-We used to go round and round but because we use 6 or 7 strands of lights, side to side makes it easier when it’s time to take the tree down.
+Our trimming, overseen by Zanna, is a process that follows a specific order.
+First, the tree is removed from the box, and all branches are spread out and adjusted.
+Then, the lights are added.
+We position the tree where it will be and drape the lights side to side since our tree backs into a corner.
+We used to go round and round, but because we use 6 or 7 strands of lights, side to side makes it easier when it’s time to take the tree down.

-After the lights are all set, we hang the chain or garland on the tree, once again going side to side and not all the way around.
-This makes the best use of the garland and also makes for easy take down.
+After the lights are all set, we hang the chain or garland on the tree, again going side to side and not all the way around.
+This makes the best use of the garland and also makes for easy takedown.

-We fill a lot of the gaps with inexpensive white snowflakes which everyone comments make the tree look so rich.
+We fill many gaps with inexpensive white snowflakes which everyone comments make the tree look so rich.
 I think it’s because they reflect the light so well and are a gentle filler.

 Our ornaments, believe it or not, are an eclectic blend of old and new, costly and inexpensive.